translation/rails/README.md

 ### Others

+We made it easy to create new clients

-If you want to create a new client for your favorite language or framework, feel free to reach us on [contact@translation.io](mailto:contact@translation.io) and we'll assist you with the workflow logic and send you API docs.
+We created a special documentation and endpoints page to create a new Translation.io library for your own favorite language or framework: https://translation.io/docs/create-library

+You can also use our more traditional API here: https://translation.io/docs/api

+Feel free to contact us on [contact@translation.io](mailto:contact@translation.io) if you need some help or if you want to share your library.

 ## License